LeToNode/Play2.0-CN-doc/production/ProductionHeroku.md

 ## Add the Procfile

-Heroku needs a special file in the application root called `Procfile`, create it with this simple content:
+Heroku requires a special file in the application root called `Procfile`.
+Create a simple text file with the following content:

 ```txt
 web: target/start